Slide guitar: Lap slide guitar pioneers

 Buddy Woods was a Louisiana street performer who recorded in the 1930s.
 He was called "The Lone Wolf" after the title of his most successful song, "Lone Wolf Blues".
-Between 1936 and 1938, he recorded ten songs which are today considered classics, including "Don't Sell It, Don't Give It Away".
+Between 1936 and 1938, he recorded ten songs that are today considered classics, including "Don't Sell It, Don't Give It Away".
 Woods recorded five songs for the US Library of Congress in 1940 in Shreveport, Louisiana, including "Boll Weevil Blues" and "Sometimes I Get a Thinkin'".